Skip to main content

 However, if you’re like me—a traditionalist who enjoys the hands-on experience of shaping dough—you might wonder if a bread machine is still worth it.
 The good news?
 It absolutely is!
 I primarily use my bread machine for the dough cycle, which saves time while still allowing me to shape and bake my bread the way I like, whether it's a classic loaf, dinner rolls, or even focaccia.

 Money Saver: Investing in a bread machine can save you money in the long run.
-While the upfront cost of a machine varies, the price of homemade bread is significantly lower than store-bought artisan loaves.
+While the upfront cost of a machine varies, the price of homemade bread is significantly lower than that of store-bought artisan loaves.
 With simple ingredients like flour, water, yeast, salt, and a bit of fat, you can make high-quality bread for a fraction of the cost.

 Ingredient control: Additionally, the ability to control ingredients means you can enjoy fresh, preservative-free options at home.